Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 2. For more information about configuring a catalog source for Amazon Redshift, see Amazon Redshift.

-3. 2Grant the following permissions to the connection associated with your Amazon Redshift cloud data platform:
+3. 2Grant the following privileges to the connection associated with your Amazon Redshift cloud data platform:

 4. grant create role to role [IDMC_USER_ROLE];